 Conwy is one of the country’s most important, and most popular historical towns.
 It is most famous for its castle, which was one of the many built by King Edward I of England, shortly after he conquered Wales.
 This group of fortresses were designed to intimidate and subdue the Welsh people.
 Conwy castle finally saw completion in 1289 AD.
 It stands on top of a tall outcrop of rock, next to the river, which gave it a distinct military advantage.
 The rugged, worn appearance of its stonework gives an insight into just how many wars and battles this fortress has seen.
 It has been involved in many of Britain’s most well-known periods of conflict, including the War of the Roses, and the English Civil War.

-Directly beneath the castle’s south wall is a railway line, which then crosses the River Conwy using one of the three bridges, which stand right next to each other.
-Three may seem excessive, but they are each intended to carry different cargo – trains, cars, and pedestrians.
-From these, the original is the central suspension bridge, which was designed by the architect Thomas Telford in 1826.
+Directly beneath the castle’s south wall is a railway line which crosses the River Conwy using one of the three bridges which stand right next to each other.
+Three may seem excessive, but they were built according to the needs of the town at the time of construction.
+Trains, pedestrians and cars each have their “own” bridge to use.
+Of these, the original bridge is the central suspension bridge, which was designed by the architect Thomas Telford in 1826.
 Along with the nearby Menai Strait Bridge opened the same year, it was one of the first of its kind to ever be built.

 Extending from the other side of the castle, away from the river, is Conwy’s other large military construction: the walls.
 For years, this was a garrison town, populated entirely by English civilians and soldiers.
-They used the walls to keep out the Welsh, who weren’t even allowed to visit!
+The walls were key to keep out the Welsh who harassed the English, the Welsh were not even allowed to visit the town!
 These fortifications are around 9 metres high, with 22 defensive towers that reach up to 15 metres.
 The walls extend for around a kilometre, surrounding the central section of the town.
 Defences like these were built in most of Edward I’s castle towns, but Conwy’s are undoubtedly the best preserved.
 Almost all of their circumference can be walked by the public.

-A more modest example of a medieval merchant’s home can be found at Aberconwy House, which dates from even earlier, in the 14th century.
-The building is estimated to be the oldest townhouse in Wales, but there’s no doubt that it’s the oldest in Conwy.
-It has been restored to represent life as it would have been, through several different stages of the house’s past.
+A more modest example of a medieval merchant’s home can be found at Aberconwy House, which dates from even earlier times…the 14th century!
+The building is estimated to be the oldest townhouse in Wales, but there is no doubt that it is the oldest in Conwy.
+It has been restored to represent life as it would have been through several different stages of the house’s past.

-There’s a third house in Conwy that can lay claim to a long history – but you’d be forgiven for not noticing it.
+There is a third house in Conwy that can lay claim to a long history – but you wouldd be forgiven for not noticing it.
 This is the smallest house in Great Britain, which measures around 3-by-2 metres.
 It was built in the 1500s, and at times, it has been lived in by an entire family!